Fate of the false vacuum in string-inspired nonlocal field theory: Introduction

-Understanding tunneling and investigating the false vacuum of a scalar field theory and the process of its decays via the nucleation of true vacuum bubbles have been an important direction in field theory with huge implications of the analysis in phase transitions and gravitational waves (GW) signals in cosmology, however first studied in detail decades ago~\cite{Kobzarev:1974cp,Coleman:1977py}.
+Understanding tunneling and investigating the false vacuum of a scalar field theory and the process of its decays via the nucleation of true vacuum bubbles have been an important direction in field theory with huge implications in the analysis of phase transitions and Gravitational Waves (GW) signals in cosmology, however first studied in detail decades ago~\cite{Kobzarev:1974cp,Coleman:1977py}.
 As we understand from the available studies, the bubble nucleation rate is exponentially suppressed, with the exponent being twice the Brillouin-Kramers-Wentzel (WKB) barrier penetration integral or, equivalently, one can say the Euclidean action of the bounce solution to the Euclidean field equations~\cite{Coleman:1977py}.
-Via the implementation of path integral methods to estimate the energy density of the false vacua, the pre-exponential factor of the decay rate can be estimated~\cite{Callan:1977pt}, which is just the $[\det S_E''(\phi_{\rm bounce})]^{-1/2}$, where $S_E''$ denotes the second functional variation of the Euclidean action under consideration\footnote{Coleman's method does not hold to be true in non-perturbative regimes which require different strategy; such studies have been of recent interest, see Refs. \cite{Croon:2021vtc,Frasca:2022kfy}.}.
+Via the implementation of path integral methods to estimate the energy density of the false vacua, the pre-exponential factor of the decay rate can be estimated~\cite{Callan:1977pt}, which is just the $[\det S_E''(\phi_{\rm bounce})]^{-1/2}$, where $S_E''$ denotes the second functional variation of the Euclidean action under consideration\footnote{Coleman's method does not hold to be true in non-perturbative regimes which require a different strategy; such studies have been of recent interest, see Refs. \cite{Croon:2021vtc,Frasca:2022kfy}.}.
 However, an essential ingredient of this calculation is the fact that $S_E''(\phi_{\rm bounce})$ has a single negative eigenvalue, which arises from a mode corresponding to expansion or contraction of the bounce.
-Because of the square root, this negative mode leads to a factor of $i$ that makes the false vacuum energy complex, with its imaginary part interpreted in terms of a rate of decay by bubble nucleation; the bounce with lowest action has one, and only one, negative mode as shown in Ref.~\cite{Coleman:1987rm}.
+Because of the square root, this negative mode leads to a factor of $i$ that makes the false vacuum energy complex, with its imaginary part interpreted in terms of a rate of decay by bubble nucleation; the bounce with the lowest action has one, and only one, negative mode as shown in Ref.~\cite{Coleman:1987rm}.
+Recently false vacuum decay estimates have been investigated in the nonperturbative regimes by one of the authors and others and has been a topic for great interest with respect to GW aspects \cite{Croon:2021vtc, Frasca:2022kfy, Calcagni:2022tls}.\\